korniichuk/sagecell/README.rst

     $ sagecell open

-This command open browser with the Sage Cell Server.
+This command open browser with the SageMathCell.

 Express
 -------